What this policy is about

 But, if we run a promotion, campaign or event, it may require the service of a third party and then we might need to share your details with them.
 This would happen if your data was required to deliver the specific activity, for example we would share your data with an outsourced mailing house provider, in order for us to send you a fundraising appeal.

-If we share your data with colleagues or program partners, including outside of the United States, we will only do so if we are confident that they adhere to the same high standards that we do when processing data and protecting its privacy and security.
+If we share your data with colleagues or programme partners, including outside of the European Union, we will only do so if we are confident that they adhere to the same high standards that we do when processing data and protecting its privacy and security.

 When we share your information with other organisations or data processors we don’t allow them to use your information for their own purposes and they have to follow our strict instructions whilst complying with appropriate security measures.
 We regularly assess their security measures and we continue to monitor their compliance throughout the time we use their services.